NuZard84/react-native-shared-element-transition/README.md

 - ✅ Ensure all required props are provided (`id`, `isSource`)
 - ✅ Use proper typing for `useSharedView` hook
-- ✅ Import types from the library: `import type { SharedViewProps } from "react-native-shared-element-transition"`
+- ✅ Import types from the library: `import type { SharedViewProps } from "react-native-shared-view-transition"`

 ### Debug Mode